Stop the Spread: Screen STI

 Awareness and Education Campaign – The statewide awareness and education campaign provides comprehensive training for pediatric providers on STI epidemiology, sexual health assessment, and the need for improved screening through multiple educational strategies.

-QI Program – The program incorporates education, QI methodologies and best practices to aid in sexual health assessment, communication with parents and adolescents/young adults, and STI screening.
+Project ECHO® QI Program–The program follows the Project ECHO® model for Quality Improvement.
+This model utilizes virtual technology to incorporate education, QI methodologies and best practices to aid in sexual health assessment, communication with parents and adolescents/young adults, and STI screening.
 Up to 25 pediatric practices are aiming to improve assessment of STI risk and increase universal STI testing for female patients 15-24 years of age, regardless of reported sexual activity.

 The increase in sexually transmitted infections (STIs) and the lack of recommended screening is a rising problem among adolescents and young adults.